peiwren/liri-node-app/README.md

 # liri-node-app

 ## Introduction
 This Liri app is a command line node app that takes in parameters and gives the users back data.
 It searches Spotify for songs, Bandsintown for concerts, and OMDB for movies.
+The command line app is primarily built with Spotify Api, Banddsintown Api, OMDB Api and Axios which is used to run the request to the API.

 ## Four commands this liri app can take.
 And each command should do the following
 1. node liri.js concert-this (artsit)